Even though alcohol consumption is widely accepted in society, there are many negative side effects of alcohol on the body and brain.

 The findings of the study showed that people who consumed 2 drinks every day for 20 years had smaller brains than those who didn’t indulge in alcohol.

-Studies show that alcohol dependence is a huge risk factor for diseases and one of the leading causes of disability in the US.
-Prolonged use of alcohol causes chemical changes in the brain.
+Studies show that alcohol dependence and addiction is a huge risk factor for diseases and one of the leading causes of disability in the United States.
+Prolonged use of alcohol causes unhealthy chemical changes in the brain.

-Alcohol interacts with a group of receptors known as GABA (gamma-Aminobutyric acid), which help regulate the release of endorphins (also known as the “feel-good” chemical).
+Alcohol interacts with a group of receptors known as GABA (gamma-Aminobutyric acid), which help regulate the release of endorphins, also known as the “feel-good” chemicals.

 Whereas some people may turn to alcohol as a way of self-medication to find temporary relief for their depressive symptoms, alcohol may also increase the risk of falling into depression.